Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Introduction

-Due to high energy consumption and rising energy costs in hot rolling production \cite{puttkammer2014hot}, energy saving has also been considered except the traditional objective mentioned above.
-As shown in Fig.~\ref{fig:1}, the steel slabs need to be heated to high temperature before being rolled, the total energy consumption for heating is affected by the batch scheduling.
-Considering that high Direct Hot Charge Ratio (DHCR) in steel production has significant benefits such as energy cost reduction, some scholars made great efforts to improve the DHCR of slabs while performing batch scheduling \cite{zhao2009two,shan2013research}.
-Besides that, optimization of rolling schedule by adjusting reduction ratio of slabs between the rolling passes, another way to reduce the power consumption that used to drive the rolling motor, is also proposed \cite{tan2014energy,yang2008genetic,li2013multi} and has taken a certain effect.
+Due to high energy consumption and rising energy costs in hot rolling production \cite{puttkammer2014hot}, energy saving has also been considered combined with the traditional objective mentioned above.
+As is shown in figure~\ref{fig:1}, slabs are heated to high temperature before being rolled, the total energy consumed in heating is affected by batch schedule.
+Since Direct Hot Charge Rolling (DHCR) has significant benefits on energy cost, great efforts have been made to improve the ratio of DHCR while performing batch scheduling \cite{zhao2009two,shan2013research}.
+Besides that, optimization of rolling schedule by adjusting thickness reduction ratio of slabs between the rolling passes, another way to reduce power consumption that used to drive rolling motor, has also been proposed \cite{tan2014energy,yang2008genetic,li2013multi}.

-As mentioned above, almost all the existed methods for hot rolling production scheduling are concentrated on internal production organization.
-Although some technical means have been proposed and applied to achieve energy saving in some studies, the potential would have been exhausted because of the restriction of equipment and technology constraints.
-In this context, the methods that utilizing the favorable external environment should be explored for energy saving.
-TOU pricing provides an opportunity to reduce their power costs, but until now the papers to implement ELD under TOU pricing for hot rolling production are few published.
+As mentioned previously, most methods of hot rolling production scheduling concentrate on internal production organization.
+Although some technical means have been proposed and applied to achieve energy conservation, their potential would be exhausted due to equipment and technology constraints.
+In this context, methods utilizing favorable external environments should be explored for energy saving.
+TOU pricing provides an opportunity to reduce electricity costs, but until now papers to implement ELD under TOU pricing for hot rolling production are few published.

-This paper consider the Hot Rolling Production Sche\-duling Problem (HRPSP) as a mixture of batch scheduling problem and time-dependant job-shop scheduling problem, the rolling units, which are seem as power load units in this paper, are planed and scheduled according to the TOU electricity prices.
-The primary objective of this model is to minimize the power costs while considering the traditional objective of minimizing penalties that caused by jumps between adjacent slabs.
-A multi-objective optimization model and algorithm are proposed to solve the problem, and a multi-criteria decision-making is performed to recommend an optimal solution to facilitate field operation.
+This paper considers the Hot Rolling Production Scheduling Problem (HRPSP) as a mixture of batch scheduling problem and time-dependent job-shop scheduling problem.
+The rolling units, modeled as power load units, are planned and scheduled according to TOU prices.
+Primary objective of the proposed model is to minimize electricity costs while considering the traditional objective to minimize penalties caused by jumps between adjacent slabs.
+A multi-objective optimization model and corresponding solving algorithm are additionally proposed.